-The Community Mortgage Lenders of America is a trade association of community based residential mortgage lenders, including mortgage companies and banks, that serve the home finance needs of their local communities.
+The Community Mortgage Lenders of America is a trade association of community based mortgage lenders, including mortgage companies and banks, that serve the home finance needs of their local communities.

-Unlike other lender trade associations, CMLA is the only association solely dedicated to timely, effective representation of small and mid-size independent mortgage lenders.
+CMLA is the only association solely dedicated to timely, effective representation of small and mid-size independent mortgage lenders.
 We ensure the concerns of our members are heard as policy makers address pivotal issues in an era of historic change in housing policy.

 The Dodd Frank Act, passed in 2010 to address the mortgage and financial crisis, has created an avalanche of regulations and new policies that continue to grow.
 The regulatory burden for mortgage lenders has skyrocketed, in terms of both the complexity and cost of compliance.
 Not surprisingly, large institutions can absorb these costs more easily than community-based lenders.

 Policy makers in Washington, Congress and regulators alike, hear from representatives of the big banks every day.
 These large banks speak through lobbyists, trade associations comprised exclusively of large banks and through trade associations that have a mix of large and small members.
 Their concerns span a broad spectrum, from capital requirements to ensuring their dominant role in the mortgage market is retained.